openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Finishing Blows

 When you suffer a damaging attack while unconscious, incapacitated, or otherwise unable to defend yourself, the attack counts as a **finishing blow** and may cause immediate death.
 Your defense against a finishing blow does not include any bonus from your attributes.
-Furthermore, if a finishing blow deals any damage, you must make a Fortitude roll with a Challenge Rating equal to 10 plus half the damage dealt.
+Furthermore, if a finishing blow deals any damage, you must make a Fortitude roll with a Challenge Rating equal to 10 plus the damage dealt.
 If you fail this roll, you are dead.

 ### Reaching Zero Hit Points